-Guide to visiting the Eiffel Tower (including strike info)
+Your guide to visiting the Eiffel Tower

 Arrival by metro at Trocadéro (lines 6, 9) affords the opportunity to gape at the Iron Lady from a privileged vantage point above the Seine.
 This is also a top spot for watching the Bastille Day fireworks and the dazzling show when the Eiffel Tower sparkles on the hour.
 From here, it's a 15-minute walk across the Pont d'Iéna.

-The Eiffel Tower stands on the south bank of the River Seine which cuts through Paris.
+The Eiffel Tower stands on the south bank of the River Seine.

 BORIS HORVAT/AFP/Getty Images

-Note: This article was first published in August 2017 and updated in March 2019.